pranav5127/SimpleCam/README.md

 # SimpleCam

-Stream is a small Expo-based React Native app that demonstrates camera recording, media management, and a lightweight Redux store.
+SimpleCam is a small Expo-based React Native app that demonstrates camera recording, media management, and a lightweight Redux store.
 It uses Expo Router for navigation and Expo Camera / Media Library for media capture and storage.

 ## Table of contents